Reg Gasnier

 Reginald William Gasnier (12 May 1939 – 11 May 2014) was an Australian rugby league footballer and coach.
 He played for the St. George Dragons from 1959 to 1967 and represented Australia in a then record 36 Tests and three World Cup games.
 He was the captain of the national side on eight occasions between 1962 and 1967.

 Gasnier was included on the National Rugby League's list of 100 greatest players and the honorary Team of the Century.
 He is a member of the Sport Australia Hall of Fame and Australian Rugby League Hall of Fame.
 He was appointed a Member of the Order of Australia.

 Early life

 Reginald William Gasnier was born in the Southern Sydney suburb of Mortdale on 12 May 1939.
 At Sutherland Intermediate High School, Gasnier excelled at both rugby and cricket.
 He later attended Sydney Technical High School ("Tech") in the St. George area suburb of Bexley.
 While at Tech, he became a champion sportsman in both rugby and cricket, achieving junior state representative honours in both sports.
 He went on to play rugby league for junior club Renown United.

-Gasnier was selected in the NSW schoolboys side aged 13, to play in a curtain raiser to the 1952 Australia and New Zealand Test.
+Gasnier was selected in the NSW schoolboys side aged 13, to play in a curtain raiser to the 1952 Australia and New Zealand Third Test.